 If installing an ALS, the ALS can be used for checkout.
-Also

-refer to the ALS installation documentation.
+Refer to the ALS installation documentation for details.

-When installed as part of a complete system including an Agilent data system (for example, Agilent OpenLAB CDS), first install the GC through the checkout column bakeout step.
+When installed as part of a complete system including an Agilent data system (for example, Agilent OpenLAB CDS), first install the GC up to the checkout column bakeout step.
 Once the bakeout ends, configure the new GC in the data system and open the online instrument session.
 Use the data system to perform the checkout test.

-When installed as part of other complete systems, for example in an Agilent GC/MSD or GC/MS system, see the installation instructions for that system.
+When installed as part of other complete systems, for example in an Agilent GC/MSD or GC/MS system, refer to the installation instructions for that system.